sciath/sciath/docs/design.rst

 * A command to be run, that is a string containing an executable and arguments.
 Note that any relative paths will be interpreted relative to where the command is run.
 * A set of "resources" required.
 These are system-agnostic details like the number of (MPI) ranks or (OpenMP) threads.
-* Information on how to interpret an exit code as indicating a successful run (note that in the case of running other testing programs, "error" exit codes may indicate that tests failed, not that the program didn't run as intended)
 * An optional amount of time required to run
 * An optional user-provided method to clean up after the command, assuming it has run once from the same path